Penn Arts & Sciences Logo

 'The Burdens of Public Justification,' Politics, Philosophy, and Economics, 6 (No.1, 2007): 5-43

-"Illiberal Libertarians: Why Libertarianism is not a Liberal View" Philosophy and Public Affairs, 30, 2 (Spring 2002), 105-151.
+'Illiberal Libertarians: Why Libertarianism is not a Liberal View,' Philosophy and Public Affairs, 30, 2 (Spring 2001), 105-151.

-“John Rawls: An Overview,” in The Cambridge Companion to Rawls, Samuel Freeman, ed., 1-61.(Cambridge University Press, 2003)
+'John Rawls: An Overview,' in The Cambridge Companion to Rawls, Samuel Freeman, ed., 1-61.(Cambridge University Press, 2003)

-“Deliberative Democracy: A Sympathetic Comment,” Philosophy and Public Affairs, 29, 4 (Fall 2000 issue), 371-418
+'Deliberative Democracy: A Sympathetic Comment,' Philosophy and Public Affairs, 29, 4 (Fall 2000 issue), 371-418

-“Utilitarianism, Deontology, and the Priority of Right,” Philosophy and Public Affairs, 23, 4 (Fall 1994), pp.313-349.
+'Utilitarianism, Deontology, and the Priority of Right,' Philosophy and Public Affairs, 23, 4 (Fall 1994), pp.313-349.

-“Original Meaning, Democratic Interpretation, and the Constitution,” Philosophy and Public Affairs, 21, 1 (Winter 1992), pp.3-42.
+'Original Meaning, Democratic Interpretation, and the Constitution,' Philosophy and Public Affairs, 21, 1 (Winter 1992), pp.3-42.

-"Property as an Institutional Convention in Hume's Account of Justice," Archiv für
+'Property as an Institutional Convention in Hume's Account of Justice,' Archiv für Geschichte der Philosophie, vol.73, no.1, 1991, pp.20-49.

-“Reason and Agreement in Social Contract Views,” Philosophy and Public Affairs, 19, 2 (Spring 1990), pp.122-157.
+'Reason and Agreement in Social Contract Views,' Philosophy and Public Affairs, 19, 2 (Spring 1990), pp.122-157.

-"Constitutional Democracy and the Legitimacy of Judicial Review,"
+'Constitutional Democracy and the Legitimacy of Judicial Review,'

 Law and Philosophy, vol.9, no.4, November 1990, pp.327-370.